 There are some risks in using tissue expanders.
 The use of tissue expanders may result in breast tissue injury and skin thinning, pain, especially during saline filling, and infection.
 The expander may rupture, and the site or port for saline injection may become infected.

-- 5 Things to Know About Breast Implants
+- What to Know About Breast Implants

 - FDA Medical Device Safety Communication: Reports of Anaplastic Large Cell Lymphoma (ALCL) in Women with Breast Implants

 - Executive Summary: An Update on the Safety of Silicone Gel-Filled Breast Implants